shashi288/book-recommendation-system/BOOK-RECOMMENDER-main/BOOK-RECOMMENDER-main/README.md

 ## What is collaborative filtering?

 ### Collaborative based filtering recommender systems are based on past interactions of users and target items.
 In simple words here, we try to search for the look-alike customers and offer products based on what his or her lookalike has chosen.
 Let us understand with an example.
 X and Y are two similar users and X user has watched A, B, and C movie.
 And Y user has watched B, C, and D movie then we will recommend A movie to Y user and D movie to X user.
 Youtube has shifted its recommendation system from content-based to Collaborative based filtering technique.
-If you have experienced sometimes there are also videos which not at all related to your history but then also it recommends it because the other person similar to you has watched it. :- Analytics Vidhya
+If you have experienced sometimes there are also videos which not at all related to your history but then also it recommends it because the other person similar to you has watched it.